zachvalenta/jvns.ca/content/post/2018-09-30-some-possible-career-goals.markdown

 I was thinking about career goals a person could have (as a software developer) this morning, and it occurred to me that there are a lot of possible goals!
 So I [asked folks on Twitter](https://twitter.com/b0rk/status/1046456874856583173) what some possible goals were and got a lot of answers.

 This list intentionally has big goals and small goals, and goals in very different directions.
+It definitely does not attempt to tell you what sorts of goals you _should_ have.
 I'm not sure yet whether it's helpful or not but here it is just in case :)

 I've separated them into some very rough categories.
 Also I feel like there's a lot missing from this list still, and I'd be happy to hear what's missing [on twitter](https://twitter.com/b0rk/status/1046626447379509250).